Richard Pan

-Pan was Chair of the California Asian American & Pacific Islander Legislative Caucus.
+Early life and education

+Pan was born to a Taiwanese American immigrant family in Yonkers, New York.
+He was raised in Pittsburgh, Pennsylvania.
+He earned a bachelor's degree from Johns Hopkins University, a Doctor of Medicine from the University of Pittsburgh, and a Master of Public Health from Harvard University.
+He completed his pediatric residency at Massachusetts General Hospital also serving as Chief Resident and a fellowship at Children's Hospital Boston in child advocacy and primary care research.

+Pan was a professor at the University of California, Davis where he led the pediatric residency program and founded Communities and Physicians Together, a service learning curriculum that placed physicians-in-training with community settings to learn about social determinants of health.

+Political career

 Prior to being elected to the State Senate in 2014, he was a member of the California State Assembly representing the 5th Assembly District, and after the 2010 redistricting, the 9th Assembly District.

-Early life and education

-Pan was born in Yonkers, New York and raised in Pittsburgh to immigrant parents from Taiwan.

-Legislative career
+Pan was Chair of the California Asian American & Pacific Islander Legislative Caucus from 2020-2022.

 Following a measles outbreak that began in California and infected 131 people, Pan and Senator Ben Allen introduced California Senate Bill 277 in 2015, which eliminated philosophical and religious beliefs exemptions to vaccine requirements for California school children.
 The bill passed and was signed into law by Governor Jerry Brown.
 Pan authored laws to expand newborn screening for severe combined immunodeficiency syndrome (AB395 in 2011), adrenoleukodystrophy (AB1559 in 2014) and all conditions recommended by the federal DHHS Recommended Universal Screening Panel (SB1095 in 2016).
 Pan authored legislation to extend the California Children's Services Program managed care carve-out (AB301 in 2011) and to establish the Medi-Cal Children's Health Advisory Board to guide Medi-Cal policy affecting children (AB357 in 2014).
 In 2021 he authored a law (SB 742) that makes illegal to "harass, intimidate, injure or obstruct" people who are on their way to get a vaccination; the law was inspired by an incident in January when protesters targeted and briefly shut down a mass vaccination site in Los Angeles.

+In 2022, together with Senator Scott Wiener, Pan introduced Senate Bill 866 which would have allowed minors aged 15 and older to give consent to receive FDA-approved vaccinations for themself.
+The bill did not become law.

+Pan announced that he would run for mayor of Sacramento in June 2023.
+He dropped out of the race after coming in third in the March 5, 2024 primary.

+On October 14, 2025, Pan announced his intention to run for Congress.
+Following the victory for Proposition 50 has been passed, on November 5, Pan announced his candidacy for 2026 election in the 6th district.

+Personal life

+Pan and his wife, Wen Li-Wang, have two children.